|Connecticut Movie Theatres|

 The Colonial Theatre opened in 1923 and closed in 1997.
 By 2005, the renovated theatre had reopened.
 For more, see these websites: 1 and 2. [map]

 The Community Theatre was designed by Oreste Zircoli and opened as a vaudeville house in 1920.
 It became a movie house in 1929.
 In 1933, the interior was extensively renovated and this marquee was installed.
+This photo is from 2005.
+The theatre closed in 2011.
 For more, see these websites: 1 and 2. [photo thanks DinerFan] [map]

 New London, CT

 The Webster Theatre opened as a movie theatre in 1936.
 Pauline W. Shulman designed the Art Deco theatre which had seating for over 900 people.
 The Webster fell into disrepair over the years.
 In 1996, it was transformed into the rock club that it is today.
 The original screen is still intact.
 For more, see this website. [map]

 The Garde Theatre was designed by Arland Johnson and opened in 1926.
 The theatre offered vaudeville as well as films.
 In 1985, it became the Garde Arts Center.
 The Moroccan-style interior was preserved and restored during renovation in the late 1990s.
 The curved wall and round marquee were added at this time.
 For more, see these websites: 1, 2, and 3. [map]